balaji5071/Ecommerce-Follow-Along/README.md

 If the order is already canceled this button should not be displayed You need to create an endpoint that will receive the order-id Get the order using this id and mark the status canceled and save

+### Milestone-29

+We created a PayPal developer account and accessed the sandbox dashboard.
+Copied and saved the sandbox account UserID and Client ID.
+On the order confirmation page, we added two radio buttons: COD and Online Payment.
+When "Online Payment" is selected, PayPal buttons will be shown dynamically.
+This sets up the UI for payment selection.
+In the next milestone, we’ll integrate actual PayPal payment button functionality using the Client ID.